EAST4110 – Readings in East Asian Culture and History

 If the subject area is closely related to lower level courses, the reading list must be more advanced (representing in-depth theoretical or thematic study).
 The reading list cannot include literature that has been used at earlier levels.

 The reading list must be approved by the course teacher.
-The course should normally be taken during the first year of the master’s degree programme.

 For students at the Master's programme in East Asian Culture and History this course should be taken in conjunction with EAST4010 – Research Methodology in East Asian Studies.